yugabyte/yugabyte-db/docs/content/latest/drivers-orms/go/pq.md

 </ul>

-The [PQ driver](https://github.com/lib/pq/) is a popular driver for PostgreSQL which can used for connecting to YugabyteDB YSQL as well.

-This driver allows Go programmers to connect to YugabyteDB to execute DMLs and DDLs using the standard `database/sql` package.
+The [PQ driver](https://github.com/lib/pq/) is a popular driver for PostgreSQL, and can used to connect to YugabyteDB YSQL.
+The driver allows Go programmers to connect to YugabyteDB to execute DMLs and DDLs using the standard `database/sql` package.

 ## CRUD operations with PQ driver

 Learn how to establish a connection to YugabyteDB database and begin simple CRUD operations using the steps in the [Build an application](../../../quick-start/build-apps/go/ysql-pq) page under the Quick start section.

 The following sections break down the quick start example to demonstrate how to perform common tasks required for Go application development using the PQ driver.